 vii.
 Senate Parliamentarian's Impact on Scoring Rules.
-The Senate Parliamentarian gives advice about the interpretation of Senate rules and procedures, including guidance on compliance with requirements of reconciliations acts.
+The Senate Parliamentarian, Elizabeth MacDonough, gives advice about the interpretation of Senate rules and procedures, including guidance on compliance with requirements of reconciliation acts.
 The Parliamentarian clearly advises about what matters are "extraneous" under the Byrd rule, which includes whether a reconciliation bill extends deficits beyond the budget window, but the Parliamentarian's decision may not be decisive as to whether the budgetary impact is within the impact number specified in the budget resolution.

-The Senate Parliamentarian, Elizabeth MacDonough, was also the parliamentarian when the 2017 TCJA was passed in 2017.
+The Senate Parliamentarian eventually will be asked to rule whether the current policy baseline can be used for purposes of applying the Byrd rule.
+Elizabeth MacDonough was also the Parliamentarian when the 2017 TCJA was passed in 2017.
 She ruled in 2017 that the individual tax cuts that will expire at the end of 2025 were "explicitly temporary" since they were expiring and would therefore not violate the Byrd rule as having a budgetary impact after 10 years.
 She might view an approach treating an extension of those same cuts as having no cost in the 2025 act as being inconsistent.
-See Doug Sword, Bye-Bye Round Numbers, Hello Rate Tweaks for Rescored TCJA Bill, 186 Tax Notes Federal 1332 (Feb.
+See Doug Sword, Bye-Bye Round Numbers, Hello Rate Tweaks for Rescored TCJA Bill, 186 TAX NOTES FEDERAL 1332 (Feb.
 17, 2025).
+She also rejected requests to change scoring procedures by Republicans in 2017 and Democrats in 2021.
+See Zach Cohen, Tax Bill's 'Magic Math' Approaches Inflection Point in Congress, BLOOMBERG DAILY TAX REPORT (Mar.
+18, 2025).